water-those/.github/profile/README.md

 ![](https://github.com/water-those/.github/blob/main/profile/cover.gif)
 ## Hi there, we're team AquaFlo!💦

-Many Sub-Saharan Africans rely on hand pumps for getting water, yet an estimated ⅓ of the hand pumps are out of service at any given time.
-As a team passionate about using technology for social good, we came up with two different technical solutions: a mobile app and SMS/IVR system to make it accessible for communities to easily set up and address issues effectively and inexpensively!
+Many Sub-Saharan Africans rely on hand pumps for getting water, yet an estimated **⅓ of the hand pumps are out of service at any given time.** As a team **passionate** about using technology for social good, we came up with two different technical solutions: a mobile app and SMS/IVR system to make it accessible for communities to easily set up and address issues **effectively** and **inexpensively**!

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/239px-YouTube_full-color_icon_%282017%29.svg.png?20211015074811" width="30" height="20.7" /> Check out our <a href="https://www.youtube.com/watch?v=r6hLBj1Y3mY">Pitch Video</a>